What are noroviruses?

 Most norovirus infections are mild and pass in a few days.
 So most people do not go to their doctors for a diagnosis.
 You can often diagnosis foodborne illness yourself if others who ate the same food as you also become ill.

-If you do go to your doctor, he or she will make the diagnosis based on your symptoms, a medical history, and a physical examination.
+If you do go to your doctor, they will make the diagnosis based on your symptoms, a medical history, and a physical examination.
 Your doctor will ask where you have been eating and whether anyone who ate the same foods has the same symptoms.
 A stool test is sometimes done.

 You treat gastroenteritis caused by noroviruses by managing complications until it passes.
 Dehydration caused by diarrhea and vomiting is the most common complication.
 Do not use medicines, including antibiotics and other treatments, unless your doctor recommends them.